RaphGL/Tuckr/README.md

 To run scripts for a program run `tuckr set <program_name>` or alternatively use a wildcard like so: `tuckr set \*` to run all hooks.

 ### Using Secrets
+Please not that secrets are still WIP and their security is really not guaranteed.
+So it's best to avoid it in production.
+If you want to deploy secrets with tuckr, then consider create a hook that deploys secrets for you using some of the reputable encryption tools out there like veracrypt, gpg, etc.

 #### Encrypting files